tolicodes/articles/wip/modern-tdd.md

 Before you know it, your 5 person startup baloons.
 Now you have an active sales team, targeting large corporations, and an engineering team to match.
 Despite your engineering team quadrupling, you seem to be writing new features at nearly the same rate as before.
 Your team is spending more time fixing bugs than it is expanding your business.

 I've been through this process more times than I could count.
-Especially in sales driven organizations, pumping out code at top speed is  the prioirity, all at the cost of c
+Especially in sales driven organizations, pumping out code at top speed is  the prioirity, all at the cost of creating tremendous technical debt.

+There are a few companies that I've worked at, such as [HOVER](http://hover.to) and [Smartly, which prioritized testing early on in the

 ## Types of testing
 ### Unit Test